We do not have an active recruitment campaign for this program.

-The multicultural cadet paramedic program will give you the knowledge and skills you need to take care of people in an emergency or disaster.
-You’ll assess the scene, check their condition and give them care before they go to hospital.
+As a cadet in this program, you will gain the knowledge and skills you need to take care of people in the pre-hospital environment.
+This may be in their homes, at the scene of an emergency or in a disaster.
+You and your clinical supervisor will assess the scene, check the patient's condition and give them care before they go to hospital or a medical facility.

 Program structure